drew-wallace/switchberry/README.md

 ## Donate
 [Here's my Square Cash](https://cash.me/$DrewWallace).
 This wasn't a cheap project by any means.
 It's too complicated right now to sell, so if you're feeling generous, drop me some cash!

+Try it using my code and we’ll each get $5 from Square Cash when you send $5.
+[VCNTKRK](https://cash.me/app/VCNTKRK)